MimiOnuoha/Creative-Approaches/projects/project1_guidelines.md

 ## Presentations

 Your presentations should be about 7 minutes long.
 For your presentation, walk us through your project from start to finish.
 What was the project that you were responding to, and how did you think about how to approach doing this?
-What was your process like?
 What did you end up with as a final piece?
-How is your piece different than the original, and do you think that it is stronger?
+In which ways is your piece different from the original, and which aspects were you focused on changing or replicating?
 You should use slides to present your work.

-You will need to have a **documentation post** ([here](http://jillhubley.com/blog/nyctrees) is an example from a real-world project, though yours may be longer) that will be due the same week as your project.
+You will need to have a **documentation post** ([here](http://jillhubley.com/blog/nyctrees) is an example from a real-world project, though yours may be longer) on your blog that accompanies the project.
+Upload it using the homework link.